Memeo/enet-js/README.md

 Now, copy `enet.js` and `enetnat.node` someplace that you can load them.

 > _Building via `node-waf` will be supported as soon as I figure out how to modify the include and library search paths.
-Also we'll make sure things get installed right  We will get this done soon._
+Also we'll make sure things get installed right as a node package.
+We will get this done soon._

 ## Usage